trimble-oss/website-modus.trimble.com/content/components/in-field/radio-buttons/_index.md

 Radio buttons are used to afford a single selection from two or more options.

-**Note:** Radio buttons for touchscreen apps should include a large, invisible touch target around the radio button and Label to ensure high usability.
+**Note:** Radio buttons for touchscreen apps should include a large, invisible touch target around the radio button and label to ensure high usability.

 ## Usage